+Communication:

-Communication: We will communicate through SPC Email during this semester.
+- We will communicate through SPC Email during this semester.
 Pease use your SPC email for this course, otherwise I cannot guarantee I will receive and respond to other email addresses.
-Students can also stop by instructor's office during the office hours or make an appointment for face-to-face office hour.
+Students can also stop by instructor's office during the office hours or make an appointment for face-to-face office hour. - Virtual and Face-to-Face office hours are available from Monday through Friday.
+Students may stop by instructor's office (M107) or book the virtual meeting in Blackboard.